hfwbakker/python_webscraper/README.md

 --- Monday February 8th ---
 Basic functionality achieved!
 Can now call any axios page link with argv (default is set to 'axios/world'), and it will print all articles titles, text, and URL to full article.

+--- Tuesday February 9th ---
+Added .gitignore, created virtual environment, prettified axios scraper print-out a bit.

 Next up:
 - Print articles of a certain category
 - Print articles from older pages as well.
 There is a link at the bottom of the page called "older articles" or something that loads previous day articles and so on.
 Figure out a way to specify how many times you want to go back and print it.
 Perhaps by making another script that calls this scraper on each page?
 - Get the contents from the URL ("go deeper") for each article as well.
 - Some pretty printing perhaps?

+POA:
+- make a function that retrieves text from axios article URL and call that on each URL in the for loop.